reyad-7/Dev-Study-Hub/Database Fundamentals.md

     CHECK (Age>=18)
 );
 ```
-here is the age value should be greater than or equal 18
+Here, Age must be 18 or older.

--- DEFAULT - Sets a default value for a column if no value is specified
+- **DEFAULT**: Sets a default value for a column if no value is specified
-  It is used to insert the specified default value instead of null ***if you did not insert any other value***
+---

+> Use these fundamentals to choose and design databases that fit your application's needs.